tpauldike/CODSOFT_internship/README.md

 I decided to see what the world outside of ALX SE environment looks like, I got the opportunity to intern as a `Python` developer and with **CodSoft** and here
 (in this repository) are the projects that I had to build withing 4 weeks to get certified.

+You are free to contribute to the project after January, 2024, just ensure you read through [CONTRIBUTION.md](./CONTRIBUTION.md) to know how to contribute, after reading about the particular project of interest.

 There were 5 projects in all and I was supposed to get at least 3 of them done within the 4 weeks of internship, but as an [**ALX**](https://www.alxafrica.com/) brought up, I chose to do them all.
 I thought it was a great opportunity to stand out, if indeed being an ALX SE student makes one stand out in the tech space.